threefoldfoundation/info_legal/wiki/terms_conditions_gettft.md

 b.	you are in breach of this Agreement;

 5.2 Effect of Suspension.
-If we suspend your right to access or use any portion or all of the Services, or in the event of cancellation of a transaction by THREEFOLD LABS IT, the monies paid to THREEFOLD LABS IT and/or the cryptocurrencies delivered to it will be returned after deduction of the costs incurred and the damages suffered by THREEFOLD LABS IT as a result of any exchange rate fluctuations.
-THREEFOLD LABS IT is under no circumstances liable for compensation toward you.
+If we suspend your right to access or use any portion or all of the Services, or in the event of cancellation of a transaction by TF Hub Limited, the monies paid to TF Hub Limited and/or the cryptocurrencies delivered to it will be returned after deduction of the costs incurred and the damages suffered by TF Hub Limited as a result of any exchange rate fluctuations.
+TF Hub Limited is under no circumstances liable for compensation toward you.

 6. Disclaimers & Risk